WesleySteve/ve.io-base-project-for-python-with-data/README.md

-# ve.io-base_project_for_python
+# ve.io-base_project_for_python-with-data

-- This project aims to serve as a basis for the development of other projects.
+- The objective of this project is to present a proposal for a base structure for data projects.